cloudmesh-deprecated/chef/cookbooks/epel/README.md

 ===========
 Sets up an instance to use the Extra Packages for Enterprise Linux (EPEL) repo.

-Creates a new rpm-gpg file: /etc/pki/rpm-gpg/RPM-GPG-KEY-EPEL.
-Createa a new yum.repos.d file: /etc/yum.repos.d/epel.repo.
+Creates a new yum.repos.d file: /etc/yum.repos.d/epel.repo.

 Requirements
 ============